Beraliv/beraliv.dev/packages/blog2/src/content/2021-06-21-absolute-in-typescript.md

 ---
-title: Absolute in TypeScript
+title: Absolute
 date: "2021-06-21"
-description: Today we discuss Absolute.
-To return a number here is a very complicated task because a number of iterations is limited (if we try to solve it with arrays).
-Instead we can use string literals and return a string as a result.
+description: Given a number as a string, return its absolute value as a string too
 labels:
   - typescript
-  - medium
 keywords:
   - typescript
   - challenges
   - absolute
-categories:
-  - typechallenge
-featured: /absolute-in-typescript/step1-example-of-use.png
+image: /absolute-in-typescript/step1-example-of-use.png
 ---

 ![Example of Absolute use](/absolute-in-typescript/step1-example-of-use.png)